-Certain actuarial demographic assumptions for Teachers and Administrators are based on the assumptions used in the June 30, 2016 valuation of the Connecticut State Teachers' Retirement System; however, the Healthy and Disabled Mortality assumptions are based on the June 30, 2014 valuation of the Connecticut State Teachers' Retirement System.
+Certain actuarial demographic assumptions for Teachers and Administrators are based on the assumptions used in the June 30, 2018 valuation of the Connecticut State Teachers' Retirement System.

 Summary of Plan Provisions

 This summary is intended only to describe our understanding of the essential features of the benefits that will be provided to future retirees based on copies of bargaining agreements, applicable personnel rules and the benefits being currently provided to retired members.
 All eligibility requirements and benefit amounts shall be determined in strict accordance with the relevant plan documents.
 To the extent that this summary does not accurately reflect the plan provisions, then the results of this valuation may not be accurate.